Aevarkan/MCBE-extended-commands-suite/README.md

 If this is your first time on Github, the download button is called **Releases** and should be on the right-hand side of your screen on both mobile and desktop.
 Click on the **assets** sections of a release and the `.mcpack` should be there for you to download.

+> [!NOTE]
+> You will not find the JavaScript files inside of this repository, they must be transcompiled from TypeScript.
+Github does this automatically when I make a release.
+Please do not put TypeScript files into your Minecraft installation, they will not work.

 Continue scrolling down for more information on how to use the commands in the Extended Commands Suite.